Grading

 Total 5 (x5)

-The midterm project is a group project, due mid-March, and focuses on exploratory data visualization.
+The midterm project is a group project, and focuses on exploratory data visualization.

 Team projects, of course, encourage collaboration.
 You are encouraged to work together on all parts of the project, and must ensure that every team member is involved in all aspects of the project (design, coding, and documentation).
 Although the team will receive a single grade, each team member will be asked to identify their own work product to ensure equitable division of labor.